UnclePedro/Climb-Harder-v2/README.md

 - Save workouts with specified training types, durations and dates
 - Make changes to existing workouts
 - Save and end a season to add it to season history
+- All user data is securely saved to the cloud, allowing multi-device functionality

 ## Developed Using
 - [React](https://react.dev/)